The Amazing City of Tokyo – Things to Do & Travel Guide

 The Ghibli Museum: What to Expect & How to Get Tickets

+A visit to the Ghibli Museum was a must for my trip to Japan.
 I grew up watching Studio Ghibli and even took a class in college that covered some Ghibli films.
 My friend studied abroad in Japan a while back and got tickets several months ahead for the Ghibli Museum, which introduced me to the museum and the fact that it’s super exclusive (details at the end of this post).
 I went with my brother and a pair of friends to Mitaka and didn’t know what to expect.
-So, here’s a post to let you know what visiting the museum is really like.
+So, here’s a post to let you know what visiting … Continue reading

 Tags: asia, japan, tokyo

 A Visit to Himeji Castle, One of Japan’s Iconic Landmarks

 Himeji Castle is one of the most popular tourist spots in Japan and the most popular Japanese castle.
 It was originally built in the 14th century and the castle as seen today dates roughly to the 17th century, if my understanding is correct.
 Himeji is one of the best (if not the best) examples of of Japanese castle architecture and it survived the bombing of Himeji during World War II, even though the entire city was bombed.
 It’s a popular day trip from Kyoto and since it’s been named one of the best sites in Japan, if not the world, … Continue reading

 The Awe-Inspiring Town of Nikko – Things to Do & Travel Guide

 Even though Nikko’s listed as a common day trip from Tokyo, it’s a little off the beaten path.
 This town, which revolves around its several temples and shrines, was founded in the 8th century, but its popularity grew in the Edo period as it became the burial spot for the Tokugawa Ieyasu, the founder of the famous Tokugawa Shogunate.
 Today, it’s a UNESCO World Heritage Site.